marcturu/letsmanage-clean/README.md

 - **Responsive Design** for desktop and tablet use.
 - Scrum format tracked through [Taiga](https://tree.taiga.io/project/marcturu-letsmanage/timeline) (last images in the README).

+> **ℹ️ Project status:**
+> This project was originally developed in **late 2024** and **throughout 2025**, with a strong focus on functionality, software architecture, and project management.
+As my design and UX/UI skills have evolved since then, some aspects of the current UI and visual design could be further refined.
+The screenshots and demo therefore reflect the state of the application at the time of its development rather than my current design standards.
+Improving the UI/UX would be one of the main areas I would address in a future iteration.

 ---

 ## 🛠 Installation & Setup